warmana/cloudant-docs-fork/source/includes/api/_metadata_discovery.md

 ### Schema variation

 If there are documents that implement a different set of attributes and values, then schema variation exists in the database.
-Schema variation can exist globally or locally as described in the following list:
+Schema variation can exist globally or locally as described in the following list.

 *	Globally: Different documents implement different schemas, for example, `{'product': ...}` and `{'customer': ...}`.
 You can use the query parameter `schema` to merge different schemas into one by using `?schema=union`, or list all schemas individually by using `?schema=all`.